• Home /

 2. The strong are not to despise or ridicule the weak for their personal convictions and thus encourage them to sin against their conscience.
 (Romans 14:22-23) We are to let God speak to them and bring any correction if and when needed.

 3. The weak are not to judge (to pronounce an opinion concerning right and wrong) the strong and try to force their personal convictions on them.
-If you do ___________ or don’t do ____________ you are sinning.
+If you do or don't do you are sinning.
 Personal convictions can be helpful but they are only between you and God.
 Daniel resolved to pray three times every day and was willing to die for his conviction, but it is not commanded in Scripture.
 (See Daniel 6.)

 4. We observe certain days or not, eat or don't eat, to please and honor the Lord, not to win man's approval.
 This leads to the final point and motivation to not despise or judge those we disagree with on personal convictions: